stephencz/anki-dota/README.md

 A programmatically generated Anki flashcard decks for Dota 2 items and heroes.

 ## How to Use
 To use the deck, it is advisable to simply download the latest release and import it into Anki.
-Compiling a deck for yourself is time consuming, unenjoyable, and generally not worth the effort.
+Compiling a deck for yourself is time consuming and unenjoyable.

 ## Compiling your own deck